madslundt/NetCoreMicroservicesSample/README.md

 This can be run with `docker-compose`.
 Simply go to the [Compose](/Compose) folder and run `docker-compose up --build`.

-This will start up SQL server, Elasticsearch, Kibana, APM server, Rabbitmq and Consul.
+This will start up SQL server, MongoDB, Elasticsearch, Kibana, APM server, RabbitMQ and Consul.

 After that you can run the services.